 Along with her busy schedule of service in her church, Sister Kemp is involved in numerous civic and educational initiatives.
 She is a member of the San Antonio chapter of the Links Incorporated, the NAACP, Alpha Kappa Alpha Sorority, and serves on the San Antonio African American Area Fund.
 She also volunteers and supports programs that attend to those who have been affected by socioeconomic disadvantaged backgrounds.
 In 2012 God gave Sis Kemp the vision as the Founder and Chair of “Being a Christian Woman” Conference which is the first Citywide Women’s Conference held by Antioch.
 In 2019 we hosted the 4th biennial “Being a Christian Woman” Conference.
 This conference has provided inspiration to many.
 Sis Kemp also led the “Bibles in the Pews” initiative of the Antioch Ministers’ and Deacons’ Wives ministry that provided Bibles for our sanctuary and she has been integral in enhancing the library of the Antioch Christian Academy through partnership with the San Antonio chapter of the Links Incorporated.
 In 2016 Sis Kemp encouraged the MDWW to sponsor the Nursery located in the newly named Joe Ann Brown Annex.
 Also, in 2020 Sis Kemp was appointed on the Stark College & Seminary Board and will serve as the 2021 Board Secretary.

 While Sister Kemp has numerous accomplishments, the one of which she is most proud is that of being mother to her two daughters, Rev. Jessica Kemp, M. Div. who serves as our Youth and Young Adult Minister and Dr. Joelle Kemp Clay, Pharm.
 D who is a pharmacist.
-Joelle and her husband Jacoby recently welcomed twin additions to the family and have made Pastor and Lady Kemp the proud grandparents of beautiful granddaughters Juniper and J'dore.
+Joelle and her husband Jacoby recently welcomed twin additions to the family and have made Pastor and Lady Kemp the proud grandparents of beautiful granddaughters Juniper and J'adore.

 She enjoys gardening, shopping and caring for her family.
 Sister Kemp loves sharing her relationship with Christ through various speaking opportunities.
 Sis Kemp has been sharing moments with God via social media in what she refers to as her (#mugministry).
-She states that the most important.

 Antioch Baptist Church